myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 | `history | grep -B4 -A3 -i 'passwd\|ssh\|host\|nc\|ping' 2>/dev/null` | Check history for interesting information |
 | `grep -B3 -A3 -i 'pass\|password\|login\|username\|email\|mail\|host\|ip' /var/log/*.log 2>/dev/null` | Check log file in `/var/log` for password, login, or email information |
 | `find / -maxdepth 4 -name '*.conf' -type f -exec grep -Hn 'pass\|password\|login\|username\|email\|mail\|host\|ip' {} \; 2>/dev/null` | Find the configuration files which contain interesting information |

+## Sudo

+### Sudo overview

+The `sudo` command give the possibility to a user to execute a command as another user (usually those of the root account).
+A well configured `sudo` permit to give some specifics privileges to a user without breaking the security.

+### Sudo good practices

+A miss configuration of the sudo command can easily lead to a privilege escalation.
+To prevent it there is few good practices:

+the first one is to granted the minimum possible privileges to perform necessary tasks or operations.
+So for example if you want to allow an user to listen on a specific interface with `tcpdump`.
+You should configure `sudo` like that `user localhost = (root)   NOPASSWD: /usr/sbin/tcpdump -ttteni eth0`, this configuration will only permit to `user` to execute this exact command `/usr/sbin/tcpdump -ttteni eth0` as root.

+Never configure `sudo` like that `user	ALL=NOPASSWD:ALL`.

+And finally

+### Sudo information gathering

+### Privilege escalation example using sudo

 ## Other useful information which can be gathered